zackhanni/soundslikesoma/_services/recording-studios.md

 - - -

-## Or..
-Rent Our Recording Rooms
+## Or… Rent Our Recording Rooms
 Bring your own computer and record yourself - <a href="/services/rent-studio-space/" target="Rent our studio spaces">Rent Recording Studio C</a>

-We have all of the equipment you need from speakers, interface, microphones, and even keyboards, synthesizers, and drum pads for music producers and beat makers!
+We have all the equipment you need from speakers, interface, microphones, and even keyboards, synthesizers, and drum pads for music producers and beat makers!
 Our **recording spaces** are designed to be flexible to your musical needs.

 When you complete recording, maybe you'll need a second pair of ears on it.
 Consider contacting one of our engineers to discuss moving forward with getting it touched up.